piotrmiskiewicz/kyma-environment-broker/docs/contributor/03-60-regions-configuration.md

 The trial and free plans are not listed in the `plansConfiguration` section.
 The list of allowed regions for the free plan is calculated in the code.
 The trial plan does not support the **region** parameter.

 > [!NOTE]
-> If the configuration does not contain any region for given plan, such plan is not present in the catalog endpoint and cannot be used for provisioning.
+> If your configuration does not contain any region for a given plan, this plan is not present in the catalog endpoint and cannot be used for provisioning.

 ## Display Names and Zones